3D XPoint: Development

+According to reverse engineering firm TechInsights, 3D XPoint used germanium-antimony-tellurium (GST) with low silicon content as the data storage material which is accessed by ovonic threshold switches (OTSes) made of ternary phased selenium-germanium-silicon with arsenic doping.

-3D XPoint has been the most widely produced standalone memory based on other than charge storage, whereas other alternative memories, like ReRAM or MRAM, have so far only been widely developed on embedded platforms.
+3D XPoint was the most widely produced standalone memory based on other than charge storage, whereas other alternative memories, like ReRAM or Magnetoresistive RAM, have so far only been widely developed on embedded platforms.

 Initial production

 In mid-2015, Intel announced the Optane brand for storage products based on 3D XPoint technology.
 Micron (using the QuantX brand) estimated the memory to be sold for about half the price of dynamic random-access memory (DRAM), but four to five times the price of flash memory.
 Initially, a wafer fabrication facility in Lehi, Utah, operated by IM Flash Technologies LLC (an Intel-Micron joint venture) made small quantities of 128 Gbit chips in 2015.
 They stack two 64 Gbit planes.
 In early 2016 mass production of the chips was expected in 12 to 18 months.

 In early 2016, IM Flash announced that the first generation of solid-state drives would achieve 95000 IOPS throughput with 9 microsecond latency.
 This low latency significantly increases IOPS at low queue depths for random operations.
 At Intel Developer Forum 2016, Intel demonstrated PCI Express (PCIe) 140 GB development boards showing 2.4–3× improvement in benchmarks compared to PCIe NAND flash solid-state drives (SSDs).
 On March 19, 2017, Intel announced their first product: a PCIe card available in the second half of 2017.